Last Updated on March 9, 2025

 110 miles (166 km) 2½ hours

 Head out of Westport on the N5 and follow the signs to Sligo, home of renowned poet William Butler Yeats.
-Continue through Sligo and pick up N15 heading to Drumcliff and Donegal.
+Continue through Sligo and pick up N15, heading to Drumcliff and Donegal.
 It’s about a 10-minute drive to Drumcliff, where you’ll find Yeats’ grave in the cemetery of the Drumcliff Church (also known as St Columba’s Church).

 Afterward, continue along the scenic N15 coastal road to Donegal, about a 45-minute drive from Drumcliff.

-The city of Donegal is a vest-pocket little town, with a castle right in the middle of it.
+The city of Donegal is a vest-pocket little town with a castle right in the middle of it.
+Just blocks away, steep hills meet the city’s edge, making it a pleasant Irish town to walk about.

 There’s not a lot to see in Donegal town, and travelers mainly use it as a base for exploring the surrounding Donegal countryside.